carlospepin23/lab-java-add-and-update/README.md

 5. **Update patient information**: Create a route to update patient information (the user should be able to update any patient information through this route).
 6. **Write a short answer in README.md**.
 In your `README.md`, write a short answer to the following questions:

    - Did you use the same type of route to update patient information as to update an employee's department?
+   - No, I utilized different routes based on the specific requirements.
+I used POST to add a complete entry, PUT to modify an existing entry comprehensively, and PATCH to update specific properties of an entry.

    - Why did you choose the selected strategy?
+   - I selected these strategies because they are the most effective approaches for their respective tasks.

    - What are the advantages and disadvantages of the strategies you chose for creating these routes?
+   - The advantages lie in resource efficiency, as they allow for precise updates without unnecessary data transmission.
+However, implementing them may require more effort due to their specificity.

    - What is the cost-benefit between using `PUT` and `PATCH`?
+   - PUT ensures complete resource updates, ensuring data consistency and simplifying processes.
+However, it may be less efficient due to potentially redundant data transmissions when only specific fields change.
+In contrast, PATCH enables efficient partial updates, reducing bandwidth usage and the risk of unintended data modification.

 <br>